dracaruss/Apache-EC2-Server-Setup/README.md

 	}

 ![6 5 igw configured and vpc attached](https://github.com/user-attachments/assets/4cbfdd31-8600-42cb-8e8b-67796ed6ccfd)
-(Note the VPC is also attached)
+(Note the VPC is also attached).

 Hmmm I had a route table already associated with the VPC when I applied and checked my infrasctructure in the console.
 (I'm not sure if it was created with the VPC or if I had it there from a previous config).
 I therefore had to import it into my state and add it to my main.tf.

-UI added the config to the main.tf:
+I added the config to the main.tf:

 	resource "aws_route_table" "vpc_route_table" {
 	  vpc_id = aws_vpc.EC2-webserver-vpc.id